lessmad/lessmad.github.com/source/blog/2014-05-16-ember-js-from-mockups-to-the-code.html.markdown

 We can identify 3 different routes:

-* `/`, which represents the index route, offered for free by Ember
+* `/`, the index route, which Ember automatically creates for you
 * `/articles/:id` for reading a specific post
 * `/archives/:year/:month` for filtering posts published a month of a year